morphey-slavbard/product_slider/README.md

 **Points to note**

-I was unable to deploy its as one file hence why the JS needs to be added in the console after, using this method seemed like a better option rather than using more complex JS.

 Things considered launch a one file implementation
-* Extension using content script but I decided that was out of scope and required to much work
+* Extension using content script
-* Using insertAdjacentHTML() method, but I run out of time to test completely.
+* Using insertAdjacentHTML() method.

 **Further understanding**